larsenp/LSC-Mapping/README.md

 Zipcode Data: http://lsntap.org/GIS_Data_GE_Geocode

+Sandbox: http://lscmapping.prelitigator.com/ (running out of a subdomain of Morris Singer's company, for now, with the idea that a finished product will NOT be running out of the sandbox, but running out of a production site hosted by LSC.)

 The Legal Services Corporation has presented us with a compelling issue for legal hackers with the potential to help many low-income individuals around the country.